sendtooscar/ariaClientDriver/README.md

  $ make
  ```
 6. If the compiler complains about CMake Cache files,  navigate to the `ariaClient
 Driver/build` directory and remove `CMakeCache.txt`.
-Aria libraries included in the zip file are 32bit libraries so depending on your system edit the library paths in `CMakeLists.txt` file to the 64 bit library locations installed on your machine.
-The exact steps needed for a 64bit UBUNTU 12.04  system running hydro are given in section at the end.
+Aria libraries included in the zip file are 32-bit libraries, so depending on your system edit the library paths in `CMakeLists.txt` file to 64-bit library locations installed on your machine.

 7. The current version of the driver provides raw laser data access and direct velocity motion commands.
-For this to work, the robot or the simulating machine should compile and run serverDemo3.cpp modified server.
+For this to work, the robot or the simulating machine should compile and run `serverDemo3.cpp` modified server.
 The `serverDemo3.cpp` file is located in  `/ariaClientDriver/Aria/ArNetworking/examples/`  directory.
 Copy this to `/usr/local/Aria/ArNetworking/examples/` directory.
-Open terminal and type the following to compile the modified server.
+Open a terminal and type the following to compile the modified server.
  ```bash
 $ cd /usr/local/Aria/ArNetworking/examples/
 $ make serverDemo3
 ```

 This completes the package installation.
-Use the following test examples to familiarize with the basic functionality of the ariaClientDriver node.
+The test examples can be used to familiarize with basic functionality of the ariaClientDriver node.

 ## Topic List